 In 2004-05, Samira visited Afghanistan several times to see what she could do to help create jobs for the women there.
 Her fashion company was part of the first trade delegation to Kabul.
-After visiting there for the first time since she left the country at 3 years old, she was again inspired by the people, the landscape, the scents, tribal embroideries, and fabrics.
+After visiting there for the first time since she left the country, she was again inspired by the people, the landscape, the scents, tribal embroideries, and fabrics.
 She was forever connected and launched a “Silk Road bohemian” line and also designed hand carved wood + stone jewelry made by Afghan artisans.
 In 2006, she featured her collection “One” at a fashion show in the Washington D.C. area to over 1,000 people.
 Her dream was to open up a sewing factory and have designs manufactured in Afghanistan and shipped back to the states.
 This could create jobs and improve the economy.
 In 2007, Samira and her sisters launched Artizan Sarai, a socially responsible initiative that successfully marketed Afghan-made accessories and jewelry to high end boutiques and galleries in the U.S. In 2008-09, Samira introduced ‘UNITEES', inspired by the poet Rumi and based on the philosophy of peace, love, unity, respect…and the idea that all humans are one.

-In 2017, Samira experienced what she describes as a “spiritual awakening”.
-She returned to reading Rumi poetry books.
-She started drawing and playing music again.
-Samira rediscovered what inspired her throughout her life and who she is at her core - an entrepreneur with a spiritual soul who likes to create, be inspired, build cultural bridges, give back and celebrate her heritage and those of the East, which is very misunderstood these days.
+In 2016, after taking a break from the fashion industry, Samira rediscovered what inspired her throughout her life and who she is at her core - an entrepreneur with a spiritual soul who likes to create, be inspired, build cultural bridges, give back and celebrate her heritage and those of the East, which is very misunderstood these days.
 She hopes through Rumi Rose that she can spread more peace, love, unity and respect between cultures in a positive, beautiful way.